victoreeckh/Renewable_Energy_notes/pages/PV physics.md

 					- leakage
 - #### Alternative collecting junction structures
 	- ==Heterojunctions==
+		- Emitter and base material are not necessarily based on the same material
 	- ==pin-structures==
 	- ==Excitonic solar cell==
 - Definition of energy conversion efficiency